DANIE0812/QR-code-component/README.md

 - If the image is not a decoration like in the case of this project, it must have an alt attribute.
 The alt attribute should explain its purpose.

-- Instead of using pixels in font-size, use relative units like em or rem.
+- Instead of using pixels in font-size, used relative units (em or rem).
 The font-size in absolute units like pixels does not scale with the user's browser settings.
 This can cause accessibility issues for users who have set their browser to use a larger font size.
-You can read more about this here
+More about this [here](https://www.joshwcomeau.com/css/surprising-truth-about-pixels-and-accessibility/)

-To see how you can add code snippets, see below:
+Code snippets:

 ```html
 <h1 class="sr-only">QR Card Component</h1>